Genesis-Embodied-AI/RoboGen/readme.md

 python execute_locomotion.py --task_config_path example_tasks/task_Turn_right/Turn_right.yaml
 ```

+After running the above commands, to check the skill learning results,
+- For manipulation tasks,
+  - For substeps using RL: we use SAC implemented in [RAY-RLlib](https://docs.ray.io/en/latest/rllib/index.html) for RL training.
+Ray RLlib will log the learning progress at data/local/ray_results/{task_name}_{time_stamp}.
+You can check that folder for visualizations of the reward curves.
+For example, you can plot episode_reward_mean field in progress.csv to show the evaluation episode reward during training.
+Ray RLlib also uses tensorboard to store the results in events.out.tfevents*, so one can also use tensorboard for visualization.
+The final skill learned by RL will be stored at {path_to_your_task}/RL_sac/{time_stamp}/{substep_name}, e.g., data/example_tasks/close_the_oven_door_Oven_101940_2023-09-21-22-28-23/task_close_the_oven_door/RL_sac/2023-09-22-02-05-05/close_the_oven_door.
+A gif showing the execution of the learned RL policy, all the simulation states during the policy execution, and the best policy weights will be stored there.
+RL training can take 1-2 hours for convergence.
+We are working to switch to better RL learning libraries, and will update the repo once the tests are done.
+  - For substeps using motion planning based action primitives: The results of the primitives will be stored at {path_to_your_task}/primitive_states/{time_stamp}/{substep_name}, e.g., data/example_tasks/close_the_oven_door_Oven_101940_2023-09-21-22-28-23/task_close_the_oven_door/primitive_states/2023-10-06-03-00-07/grasp_the_oven_door.
+A gif showing the execution of the primitive, as well as all the simulation states during the primitive execution will be stored.
+Motion planning based action primitive should take less than 10 minutes to finish.
+- For locomotion tasks, we use CEM to solve it.
+The learning results should be stored at {path_to_your_task}/cem/, e.g., data/generated_tasks/locomotion_2023-10-30-17-43-31/task_Turn_right/cem/.
+A mp4 showing the results and all simulation states during the execution will be stored.
+CEM usally takes ~10 minutes to finish.
+NOTE: The program might end with an error message of "AttributeError:'NoneType' object has no attribute 'dumps'".
+This can be safely ignored if the mp4 file is successfully generated.

 ### Pre-generated tasks
 In `example_tasks` we include a number of generated tasks from RoboGen.
 We hope this could be useful for, e.g., language conditioned multi-task learning & transfer learning & low-level skill learning.
 We hope to keep updating the list!